History of Vietnam: Post-war, reunification, and centralization (1975–1986)

-On 2 July 1976, the North and South Vietnam were officially re-united into a single communist state, known as the Socialist Republic of Vietnam.
+On 2 July 1976, North and South Vietnam were officially re-united into a single communist state, known as the Socialist Republic of Vietnam.
 The government also renamed Saigon as Ho Chi Minh City in honor of Ho, who died in 1969.

-Vietnam's increasing closeness with the USSR in turn alarmed Chinese leadership, which feared encirclement by the USSR.
+Vietnam's increasing closeness with the USSR alarmed the Chinese leadership, which feared "encirclement" by the Soviet Union.
 The newly unified Vietnam joined the Council for Mutual Economic Assistance (Comecon) on 28 June 1978.
 Soviet military aid to Vietnam increased from $75–$125 million in 1977 to $600–$800 million in 1978.
 On 3 November 1978, Vietnam and the Soviet Union signed a formal military alliance.
-Having unified North and South politically, the CPV still had to integrate them socially and economically.
-In this task, CPV policy makers were confronted with the South's resistance to communist transformation, as well as traditional animosities arising from cultural and historical differences between North and South.
-In the aftermath of the war, under Lê Duẩn's administration, there were no mass executions of South Vietnamese who had collaborated with the U.S. or the Republic of Vietnam government, confounding Western fears.
-However, up to 300,000 ARVN officers and soldires were sent to re-education camps.
-The New Economic Zones program was implemented by the Vietnamese government after the Fall of Saigon.
+Having unified North and South politically, the CPV still had to integrate the South socially and economically.
+CPV policy makers were confronted with the South's resistance to communist transformation, as well as traditional animosities arising from cultural and historical differences between the North and South.
+In the aftermath of the war, under Lê Duẩn's administration, there were no mass executions of South Vietnamese who had collaborated with the U.S. or the South Vietnamese government, confounding Western fears.
+However, up to 300,000 ARVN officers and soldiers were sent to re-education camps.
+The New Economic Zones program was implemented by the Vietnamese government.
 Between 1975 and 1980, more than 1 million northerners migrated to the south and central regions formerly under the Republic of Vietnam.
 This program, in turn, displaced around 750,000 to over 1 million Southerners from their homes and forcibly relocated them to mountainous forested areas.
 Many South Vietnamese left the country on their own by boats.